 Although this kind of assimilation of market place ideology and popular music culture could be perceived as one form of 1980s pop intellectualism, it had also deadly politically serious versions as leftist sloganeering among some British pop stars.
-Paul Weller, singer-songwriter of his groups The Jam and The Style Council, had written explicitly anti-Tory protest songs (e.g. Eton Rifles), but in the mid-1980s he had restarted his career by combining socialist conviction and soul pop sensibility with his group Style Council.
-Their second album, Our Favourite Shop (1985), presented a serious alternative for the sons and daughters of Thatcherite pop marketplace and the New Right (Wham!, Spandaus, Duran Duran etc.)’ (Melody Maker 1985: 23).
-The concept of the album was to imagine a better version of this market place, Our Favourite Shop’, with more choice, value, distinct quality and stylishness than Thatcherite marketplace in its Americanised and homogenised form could ever present.
-What Weller meant trying to replace all the crappy tacky things that British people have adopted over the last few years’ and a mass consumer mentality for people’ (Hewitt 1985: 28) and by putting quotes from Tony Benn (far-left British MP) and Oscar Wilde’s Man Under Socialism n the cover of the album was not always clearly recognised by the audience ut with his-partner-in-crime (Mick Talbot) browsing through the magazines and books in their stylish dress n the album cover of their utopian favourite shop certainly added an air of champagne socialism to the view. this shop was filled with pop memorabilia – from photo of Michael Caine and George Best to film poster of Brigitte Bardot and book from G.B.
-Shaw – it gave impression of early retro styling connected to the smart anti-Thatcher choices made in the marketplace.
+Earlier in the late 1970s, Paul Weller, singer-songwriter of his groups The Jam and The Style Council, had written explicitly anti-Tory protest songs (e.g. Eton Rifles), but in the mid-1980s he had restarted his career by combining socialist conviction and soul pop sensibility with his group Style Council.
+Their second album, Our Favourite Shop (1985), presented a serious alternative for ‘the sons and daughters of the Thatcherite pop marketplace and the New Right (Wham!, Spandaus, Duran Duran etc.)’ (Melody Maker 1985: 23).
+The concept of the album was to imagine a better version of this market place, ‘Our Favourite Shop’, with more choice, value, distinct quality and stylishness than the Thatcherite marketplace in its Americanised and homogenised form could ever present.
+What Weller meant by trying to replace ‘all the crappy tacky things that British people have adopted over the last few years’ and ‘a mass consumer mentality for people’ (Hewitt 1985: 28) and by putting quotes from Tony Benn (far-left British MP) and Oscar Wilde’s Man Under Socialism on the cover of the album was not always clearly recognised by the audience, but together with his-partner-in-crime (Mick Talbot) depicted browsing through the magazines and books in their stylish dress on the album cover of their utopian favourite shop certainly added an air of champagne socialism to the view.
+As this shop was filled with pop memorabilia – from photos of Michael Caine and George Best to a film poster of Brigitte Bardot and a book from G.B.
+Shaw – it gave the impression of early retro styling connected to the smart anti-Thatcher choices made in the marketplace.

 THATCHERISM, HERITAGE AND STYLE CULTURE

-The stylish soul-retro modernism of Paul Weller’s dream of an alternative Thatcherite Britain was basically an effort to disentangle this nightmare when pop was becoming (predominantly) capitalist helping miners’ families, performing with Band Aid and attracting the youth vote in the Labour-organised concert tour Red Wedge were political tools to get people to realie this.
-Working with the best of both worlds, Style Council tried to promote the idea that more distinctive capitalist marketplace can criticie the vacous and populist message of Thatcherism and widen its consumer choices while rebelling stylishly under hard c hen indie-culture began to glamorie ‘debility and illness, advocated absenteeism, withdrawal and failure’ (1990: 24) as a weapon against the stylishness of new pop, Weller’s idea was to use the same stylishness, good taste and dancefloor to revolt against the mass consumerist mindset of Thatcherism.
+The stylish soul-retro modernism of Paul Weller’s dream of an alternative Thatcherite Britain was basically an effort to disentangle this nightmare when pop was becoming (predominantly) capitalist: helping miners’ families, performing with Band Aid and attracting the youth vote in the Labour-organised concert tour Red Wedge were political tools to get people to realise this.
+Working with the best of both worlds, Style Council tried to promote the idea that a more distinctive capitalist marketplace can criticise the vacuous and populist message of Thatcherism and widen its consumer choices while rebelling stylishly under those hard conditions.
+According to Reynolds, in the 1980s when indie-culture began to glamorise ‘debility and illness, [and] advocated absenteeism, withdrawal and failure’ (1990: 24) as a weapon against the stylishness of new pop, Weller’s idea was to use the same stylishness, good taste and dancefloor to revolt against the mass consumerist mindset of Thatcherism.